What is a property protection trust?

-Creating a property protection trust (sometimes called an asset protection trust) through your will allows someone to benefit from your estate after you have died as if he or she owned the assets, without actually inheriting it.
+Creating a property protection trust (sometimes called an asset protection trust, a family protection trust or a property preservation trust) through your will allows someone to benefit from your estate after you have died as if he or she owned the assets, without actually inheriting it.
 The value of his or her estate is therefore kept minimised.

 Why it is used

 If you have children and you die without having made a will, then your husband or wife automatically inherits the first £250,000 of value in the estate and half of the remainder.
 The children receive the other half of the remainder.

 Many couples make wills that transfer all of the estate to the other, if the other survives, otherwise all to children.

 The intention in both cases is for the survivor to be able to live comfortably for the rest of his or her life, before the joint wealth that both parents have accumulated over their lifetimes is passed on to the next generation.